-In just over a year, the General Data Protection Regulation (GDPR) will come into force in Europe.
-This sea change in data privacy is aimed at improving protections for individuals within the European Union, providing them with more control over how their personal data is used.
+The General Data Protection Regulation (GDPR) will come into force in Europe in just over a year.
+This sea change in data privacy aims to improve protections for individuals within the European Union, providing them with more control over how their personal data is used.

-It will also clarify and standardise from a legal standpoint how business are expected to operate in regards to data protection.
+It will also clarify and standardise how businesses are expected to operate regarding data protection from a legal standpoint.
 With this in mind, smart business owners and directors are already preparing for its implementation.

 That’s a problem.
-But there is time for organisations to take steps now and ensure they are ready for the GDPR when it takes effect on May 25, 2018.
+But there is time for organisations to take steps now and ensure they are ready for the GDPR when it took effect on May 25, 2018.

-Consent.
-Companies “will be required to obtain individual’s consent to store and use their data as well as explain how it is used.”
+- Consent: Companies will be required to obtain individual’s consent to store and use their data and explain how it is used.”

 On a disturbing note, several reports indicate that some companies in the UK have stopped preparing for GDPR due to Brexit.
-According to MarketingTech’s “24% of UK businesses have stopped preparations for EU Data Protection Regulations,” fully 44 percent of respondents to a survey believe – likely in error – that they will not fall under its jurisdiction.
-This is dangerous assumption, as the article notes:
+According to MarketingTech’s “24% of UK businesses have stopped preparations for EU Data Protection Regulations,” fully 44 per cent of respondents to a survey believed – likely in error – that they will not fall under its jurisdiction.
+This is a dangerous assumption, as the article notes: